tariqhawis/tariqhawis.github.io/_posts/2021-11-23-mitm-attack-with-example.md

 layout: post
 hero_title: Man in The Middle Attack with Real Life Example
 title: Man in The Middle Attack with Real Life Example
-description: Highlight the Man in The Middle Attack and show how to do it on Minecraft PI Server using Kali Linux and Ettercap tool
+description: What is Man-in-The-Middle Attack?
+How it's implemented?
+And how to prevent it.
 summary:  |-
        Man in The Middle Attack is one of the most dangerous attacks, you will learn what is it, the known techniques, and implementing the attack on a real Minecraft PI Server using Kali Linux and Ettercap tool
 date: 2021-11-23